 The primary exposure routes are: (1) Drinking water — bottled water contains up to 240,000 nanoplastics per liter; tap water averages 5.5 particles per liter in most cities.
 (2) Food stored or heated in plastic.
 (3) BPA/BPS from canned food linings.
 (4) Indoor air — synthetic textile fibers from bedding, clothing, and carpets.
 (5) Personal care products containing phthalates, parabens, and synthetic polymers.
 A certified water filter, glass food storage, and fragrance-free body care address the three highest-impact routes.

 The highest-concern plastics during pregnancy: (1) Polycarbonate and BPA-containing epoxy resins — in can linings and older hard plastic bottles.
 BPA mimics estrogen at the molecular level.
-(2) PVC (#3) — contains phthalate plasticizers (DEHP, DBP) that are established reproductive toxins.
+(2) PVC (#3) — contains phthalate plasticizers (DEHP, DBP) that are established reproductive toxins linked to fertility effects.
 (3) Polystyrene (#6) — leaches styrene, a probable carcinogen, especially when heated.
 (4) Any plastic heated with food — "microwave-safe" means it won't melt, not that it won't leach chemicals.
 Switch to glass or ceramic for everything you heat.

 Reverse osmosis (RO) is the gold standard — it removes up to 99.99% of microplastics, PFAS, heavy metals, and most chemical contaminants.
 The APEC ROES-50 ($220) installs under the sink.
 If RO isn't practical, the Clearly Filtered pitcher ($90) removes 99.9% of microplastics and 365+ contaminants including PFAS and BPA.
 Avoid standard Brita pitchers — their basic carbon filters are not certified for microplastic or PFAS removal.